-A Diary Note on Saturday 28th February 2015
+A Diary Note written in my journal on Saturday 28th February 2015

 Utterly blown away!
 Not by the wind this time, but by life.
 Again …

 I have just had the most surreal experience – or, rather, yet another surreal experience.
 Think I dreamt this one.
 Not sure if this is really me.
 Is it?